ContractsCounsel Logo

 Key Terms for Sweat Equity

-• Market Rate: The market rate is the current or average compensation or remuneration for specific talents, services, or experience in the market.
-It serves as a standard for determining the worth of sweat equity contributions.
+• Market Rate: The market rate refers to the prevailing or average fees payable for specific skills, and expertise in the marketplace.
+It acts as a guideline used to determine sweat equity contributions’ valuation.

 Final Thoughts on Sweat Equity